aphex-/docker_mono_postgres/README.md

 ## Usage
 If your containers are running you can visit a sample page at: **localhost:80** This page is located at the container **mono-app-container** in the directory **/var/www**.
-This directory is mounted to the host via *source/app*.
+This directory is mounted to the host via **source/app**.
 You can live edit the sample file and immediately view the results.
-To can connect your DB administration tool to the port **5432**.
-The password and user is set in the docker-compose build process and can be edited in the *docker-compose.yml* file.
+To connect your DB administration tool use the port **5432**.
+The password and user is set in the docker-compose build process and can be edited in the **docker-compose.yml** file.

 ## Postgres driver
 The mono-app-image contains a Npgsql Postgres driver that is installed in the file **/app/Dockerfile**